Blacksuan19/plasma-wallpaper-wallhaven-reborn/README.md

 ## Installation

+### KDE Store

+Install the plugin from the KDE Store Plasma 6 version

+- Right click on the Desktop > Configure Desktop and Wallpaper... > Get New Plugins
+- Search for "Wallhaven Wallpaper Reborn", install and set it as your wallpaper.
+- To set as Lock Screen wallpaper go to System settings > Screen Locking > Appearance: Configure...

+### From source

 installation requires `kpackagetool6` which can be found on the `kpackage` package on arch based distros, `kpackagetool6` on Suse based distros, and `kf6-kpackage` on debian based distros.

 ```bash